scrapy/scrapy/docs/topics/signals.rst

     :type spider: :class:`~scrapy.spider.BaseSpider` object

     :param reason: a string which describes the reason why the spider was closed.
-If it was closed because the spider has completed scraping, it the reason is ``'finished'``.
+If it was closed because the spider has completed scraping, the reason is ``'finished'``.
 Otherwise, if the spider was manually closed by calling the ``close_spider`` engine method, then the reason is the one passed in the ``reason`` argument of that method (which defaults to